 Carlos Jaramillo – 120 million years for one man

-A great name in paleontology, Colombian Carlos Jaramillo is a specialist in the evolution of Amazonian-andindian ecosystems over the last 120 million years.
-The researcher of the Smithsonian Tropical Research Institute explained in particular the origin of the abundant biodiversity of this intertropical region.
+A leading figure in paleontology, Colombian Carlos Jaramillo is a specialist in the evolution of Amazonian-Andean ecosystems over the last 120 million years.
+The researcher at the Smithsonian Tropical Research Institute has, in particular, explained the origin of the abundant biodiversity in this intertropical region.

 Nearly 40 articles in two years